hafidh561/Forest-Fire-Segmentation/README.md

 ## Description

 Fire segmentation in your video forest fire with GUI application based. \
-You can use this code for other segmentation, but you must have color space method, value upper bound, value lower bound and your video for segmentation.
+You can use this code for other segmentation, but you must have a color space method, value upper bound, a value lower bound and your video for segmentation.

 ## Recommended Value